 Keep good distance between yourself and the horse in front of you.
 This is for your safety and theirs.

-Don’t approach the huntsman in the field.
-If she needs help, the field master will send someone.
+Don’t approach the Huntsman in the field.
+If he needs help, the field master will send someone.

 Never interfere with a hound by using your voice or a whip.